 A primary goal of the trip was to collect important pearl mussel shells from Kentucky Lake for DNA analysis in order to help with pearl identification.
 Don Hubbs collected the shells by diving to the bottom of the lake and handpicking the mussels.

-The five species collected were washboard (Megalonaias nervosa), ebony (Fusconaia ebena), pink heelsplitter (Potamilus alatus), purple bankclimber (Elliptoideus sloatianus) and three-ridge (Amblema plicata).
-Of these, the washboard is the most valuable and is used for the limited freshwater pearl culturing in Tennessee today.
+The five species collected were washboard (Megalonaias nervosa), ebony (Fusconaia ebena), pink heelsplitter (Potamilus alatus), purple bankclimber (Elliptoideus sloatianus), and three-ridge (Amblema plicata).
+Of these the washboard is the most valuable and is used for the limited freshwater pearl culturing in Tennessee today.
 It has a very thick shell, especially along the hinge, so it is ideal for bead making.
-During the commercial shell industry’s heyday, washboard was sold for about $4 (£3.20) a pound.
-Today the price is only about 50 cents (40 pence).
+During the commercial shell industry’s heyday, washboard was sold for about $4 a pound.
+Today the price is only about 50 cents.
 Ebony is the most abundant species in Kentucky Lake.
-Don estimated that of the total harvest each year by weight, about 50% is ebony, 20% is three-ridge, maple leaf and pigtoe; and 10%–15% is washboard.
-All five species can potentially generate natural pearls; therefore genetically characterising them is critical for the identification of more challenging natural pearls that have structures similar to some non-bead cultured pearls.
+Don estimated that of the total harvest each year by weight, about 50% is ebony, 20% is three-ridge, maple leaf, and pigtoe; and 10%–15% is washboard.
+All five species can potentially generate natural pearls; therefore genetically characterizing them is critical for the identification of more challenging natural pearls that have structures similar to some non-bead cultured pearls.
 All five have very distinct appearances that correspond to their names.

 TENNESSEE’S CURRENT PEARL INDUSTRY

-Both the prosperous shell business and pearl culturing gradually came to the end in the late 1990s and especially after John Latendresse passed away in 2000.
+Both the prosperous shell business and pearl culturing gradually came to their ends in the late 1990s and especially after John Latendresse passed away in 2000.
 The Birdsong Creek pearl farm was then sold to its current owner.
-Today’s operation includes a pearl museum, an active small-scale pearl farm, a pearl jewellery showroom, a boat dock and a resort.
+Today’s operation includes a pearl museum, an active small-scale pearl farm, a pearl jewelry showroom, a boat dock, and a resort.
 It remains the only active pearl farm in North America.

-Dr Tao Hsu is technical editor of Gems & Gemology at GIA Carlsbad.
-Dr Chunhui Zhou is pearls research scientist and manager of pearl identification at GIA New York.
-Artitaya Homkrajae is staff gemmologist at GIA Carlsbad.
-Joyce Wing Yan Ho and Emiko Yazawa are staff gemmologists at GIA New York.
+Dr. Tao Hsu is technical editor of Gems & Gemology at GIA Carlsbad.
+Dr. Chunhui Zhou is pearls research scientist and manager of pearl identification at GIA New York.
+Artitaya Homkrajae is staff gemologist at GIA Carlsbad.
+Joyce Wing Yan Ho and Emiko Yazawa are staff gemologists at GIA New York.
 Pedro Padua is video producer at GIA Carlsbad.

 The authors would like to thank Gina Latendresse for her assistance in making this trip possible and for sharing her experience and knowledge while in the office and field.
 They also highly appreciated the guidance and help of Don Hubbs of the Tennessee Wildlife and Resources Agency.